 On Aug.
-18, 2017, Oregon Governor Kate Brown signed House Bill 2017 which, in addition to making many other transportation investments, created a program to provide rebates to Oregonians who meet all program requirements and purchase certain types of zero-emission vehicles, including eligible plug-in hybrid zero-emission vehicles, and other eligible zero-emissions vehicles.
-This program was designed by the Oregon Legislature to encourage higher adoption of zero-emission vehicles to reduce air pollution and progress the state towards its greenhouse gas reduction goals.
-In 2018, House Bill 4059 became law, which included further adjustments to the rebate program to reduce barriers for low and moderate income households hoping to access rebates by removing certain program eligibility requirements included in House Bill 2017.
+18, 2017, Oregon Governor Kate Brown signed House Bill 2017 which, in addition to making many other transportation investments, created a program to provide incentives to Oregonians to purchase certain types of zero-emission vehicles, including plug-in hybrid zero-emission vehicles, and other zero-emissions vehicles.
+This program was designed by the Oregon Legislature to encourage higher adoption of zero-emission vehicles to reduce air pollution and accelerate the state's transition to clean energy.
+In 2018, the legislature passed House Bill 4059, which included further adjustments to the rebate program to reduce barriers to participation by low-and moderate-income households.

-In 2018, the EQC adopted rules to implement a zero-emission vehicle rebate program in Oregon.
-In 2019 and 2020, the Oregon Legislature passed subsequent legislation to make further adjustments to the program expanding vehicle eligibility, clarifying program requirements and increasing access of rebates for applicants, particularly Charge Ahead Program participants.
-The EQC subsequently adopted these changes.
+In 2018, the EQC adopted rules to implement the legislative direction in these bills.
+In 2019 and 2020, the Oregon Legislature passed additional legislation making further adjustments to the program: expanding vehicle eligibility, clarifying program requirements and increasing access to rebates for applicants, particularly Charge Ahead Program participants.
+The EQC subsequently incorporated these changes into its rules.